 Did you know there are many flower varieties you can actually eat?
 Edible flowers are making a comeback, and they can often be found at farmer's markets and near the fresh herbs in Whole Foods and other large supermarkets.
 They're beautiful and delicious when served on cakes and other desserts, but they wilt quickly.

-Candying flowers gives them a little more staying power, as well as a beautiful sparkly sugar appearance and delicate crunch.
-This recipe for Candied Flowers is easy, and will produce gorgeous edible flowers you can use on any dessert!Continue to 9 of 14 below.
+Candying flowers gives them a little more staying power, as well as a beautiful sparkly sugar appearance and a delicate crunch.
+This recipe for candied flowers is easy, and will produce gorgeous edible flowers you can use on any dessert!Continue to 9 of 10 below.